-"A lot of guys who have grown up in the city don't learn responsibility when they stay at home," says Jake Abraham, Campus Crusade for Christ staff member in Australia.
+"A lot of guys who have grown up in the city don't learn responsibility when they stay at home," says Jake Abraham, Cru staff member in Australia.
 "They come from broken families or haven't had good examples of fathers.
 They just don't know how to be men."

 So Jake created an event to teach guys about manhood, taking 20 university students straight into the Australian bush.

 Jeremy Law, a first-year student at Monash University, joined his "mates" for the weekend trip.
 They camped out, went exploring, and even built a hut.

 They also talked about God.
 "We looked at Genesis," says Jeremy, "and God's plan for men.
 We talked about authentic manhood."

 Jake talked to the guys about stepping up in their roles as men, and talked about issues like purity.